MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Convert-String.md

 - `-Example "Hello World=World: Hello",'"Hello","1"=1: Hello'`

 > [!NOTE]
->T he second example uses a list of patterns
+> The second example uses a list of patterns

 Alternatively, specify a list of hash tables that contain **Before** and **After** properties.